photoprism/photoprism/README.md

 ## Getting Support ##

-Before reporting a bug, please use our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) to determine the cause of your problem.
+Before submitting a support request, please use our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) to determine the cause of your problem.
 If this doesn't help, or you have other questions:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)